 After you've created the financial dimensions, use the Financial dimension values page to assign additional properties to each financial dimension.

 You can use financial dimensions to represent legal entities.
-You don't have to create the legal entities in Microsoft Dynamics 365 for Finance and Operations.
+You don't have to create the legal entities in Dynamics 365 Finance.
 However, financial dimensions aren't designed to address the operational or business requirements of legal entities.
-The interunit accounting functionality in Finance and Operations is designed to address only the accounting entries that are created by each transaction.
+The interunit accounting functionality in Finance is designed to address only the accounting entries that are created by each transaction.